cliss/camel/README.md

 ## Configuration

 * There's a group of "statics" near the top of the file
-* The parameters in the `/rss` route will need to be modified.
+* The parameters in the `/rss` route will need to be modified
 * The headers/footers:
     * `header.html` - site header; shown at the top of every page
     * `footer.html` - site footer; shown at the bottom of every page